by Dr. Michael R. Gallis

 the animation.
 There are two methods used to embed the animation because not all work equally well

 with any one method.
-We recommend using the
+You can right-click on

-the media file link to download and save an animation to your own computer.
+the media file link to save an animation to your own computer.

 A blog has been created to discuss the creation of the animations.